quasar1357/rschwob_RNAseq/readme.txt

     Input:      Merged meta-assembly GTF
                 BED references for polyA and TSS
-                Reference genome in gtf format (for finding "intergenic" genes) Human hexamer frequencies and logitModel for CPAT
+                Reference genome in gtf format (for finding "intergenic" genes) Human hexamer frequencies and logitModel for CPAT (provided by sourceforge)
     Output:     Statistics and plots addressing key questions

-7)  Prioritization (Optional)
+7)  Summary/prioritization (Optional)
     Goal:       How would you prioritize your data to provide it with a ranked list of candidates?
     Software:   R 4.2.2
     Script:     7_1_Create_Summary.R